DaniMS-ZGZ/ScanGAN360/README.md

 * cudatoolkit 10.0.30
 * opencv 4.1.2
 ```
+You can install an environment with all required dependencies using `scangan360.yml` file in Anaconda.

 ## Inference
 The current version of the repository includes a basic, yet functional version to generate scanpaths from a 360º image using the ScanGAN360 model.